quantified-uncertainty/squiggle/packages/website/public/llms/styleGuide.md

 ### Naming Conventions

-- Use snake_case for variable names.
+- Use camelCase for variable names.
 - All variable names must start with a lowercase letter.
 - In functions, input parameters that aren't obvious should have semantic names.
-For example, instead of "nb" use "net_benefit".
+For example, instead of `nb` use `net_benefit`.

 ### Dictionaries